-Blisters occur at various depths of the epidermis or dermis and may be classified based on the depth of skin involved.
+Blisters occur at various depths in the epidermis or dermis and may be classified based on the depth of the skin involved.
 A broad classification divides blisters into those arising within the epidermis (intraepidermal, which includes subcorneal) and those that develop below the epidermis (subepidermal, which includes the basement membrane zone).

 Professor of Dermato-Epidemiology

 HCW declares that he has no competing interests.

 DFM declares that she has no competing interests.